machinelearningnuremberg/HPO-B/README.md

 * Python 3.7
 * botorch (optional for running advanced examples)
 * pyGPGO (optional for running advanced examples)
-* XGBoost (option for using the surrogates on a continuous search space)
+* XGBoost (optional for using the surrogates on a continuous search space)
+* networkx (optional for using the `BenchmarkPlotter`

 ## Basic example